 - Difficulty with speech production due to lack of muscle control of speech articulators

 Epilepsy,observed in approximately one-third of patients diagnosed with cerebral palsy

 - Cognitive deficits and learning disabilities

 The law firm of O’Connor, Parsons, Lane & Noble has significant experience handling medical malpractice cases involving the development of cerebral palsy.
 Although the majority of cerebral palsy cases result from brain damage that occurred before birth, a small percentage of cases are attributable to medical negligence during labor and delivery that results in an infant suffering oxygen deprivation.
 A physician might fail to identify signs of distress on a fetal monitor and fail to administer labor-inducing drugs or perform an emergency C-section to expedite delivery.
-The delay in delivery can exacerbate the infant’s hypoxia and lead to cerebral palsy.
+The delay in delivery can exacerbate the infant ’s hypoxia and lead to cerebral palsy.
 In an alternative scenario, an obstetrician may fail to realize that the umbilical cord has become dangerously intertwined around the fetus’ neck, thereby restricting the flow of oxygen to the baby’s brain.
-The improper implementation of instruments, such as forceps and vacuum extractors, during delivery can lead to physical trauma, such as brain hemorrhaging, or bleeding.
-Failure to timely diagnose jaundice and meningitis in an infant and to treat these illnesses appropriately could result in cerebral palsy and be grounds for a medical malpractice lawsuit.
+The improper implementation of instruments, such as forceps and vacuum extractors, during

 Our Proven Record of Success